ga-curriculum/unsupervised-learning-metrics/introduction-to-unsupervised-learning/README.md

 By the end of this lesson, students will be able to:
 - Define unsupervised learning and its key characteristics.
 - Differentiate between supervised and unsupervised learning.
-- Identify common techniques: clustering and dimensionality reduction.
+- Identify common unsupervised learning techniques, including clustering and dimensionality reduction.

 ---

-# Introduction to Unsupervised Learning

-## Learning Objective
-By the end of this lesson, students will be able to:
-- Define unsupervised learning and its key characteristics.
-- Recognize practical applications of unsupervised learning.

 ## What is Unsupervised Learning?
 Unsupervised learning finds **hidden patterns or structures** in unlabeled data.
-Unlike supervised learning, it doesn't rely on labeled datasets but instead explores the inherent structure of the data.
+Unlike supervised learning, it doesn't rely on labeled datasets but instead explores the inherent structure of the data to generate insights.

 ### **Supervised vs. Unsupervised Learning**